 Inigo Jones (1573–1652) was the first English architect who fully embraced Classicism.

-His few but immensely influential buildings were based closely on ancient Roman or Italian Renaissance models.
+His immensely influential buildings were based closely on ancient Roman or Italian Renaissance models.
 Best-known is the Banqueting House in Whitehall, London (1619–22), from whose window Charles I walked onto his execution scaffold in 1649.

 By the end of the Civil Wars in 1651, countless buildings throughout England had suffered either in sieges or from ‘slighting’ – damage ordered by Parliament to render them indefensible.
 Locals enthusiastically joined in, gaining free building materials in the process.